DaemonEngine/daemonmap/README.md

 The latest source is available from the git repository: `https://gitlab.com/xonotic/netradiant.git`

-The `git` client can be obtained from the Git website: http://git-scm.org
+The `git` client can be obtained from your distribution repository or from the Git website: http://git-scm.org

-A copy of the source tree can be fetched using the command line `git` client this way:
+A copy of the source tree can be obtained using the command line `git` client this way:

 ```sh
 git clone --recursive https://gitlab.com/xonotic/netradiant.git